nolafs/renaissance-website/site/content/_index.md

       title: Paid & Organic Influencer Planning
   subheader: Core Services
   text: >-
-    Creating the best conditions for your project, product or corporate activities to succeed through strategic media planning.
+    Renaissance believes in working in an integrated fashion to support your business in whatever way it is structured to support the appropriate areas of the media mix for your game, project or corporate needs.
 clients:
   heading: Our Clients
   text: >-